mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 </tbody>
 </table>

-- The **End By** setting can be set to run a task by the scheduler until a predefined date.
+- The **End By** setting can be set to run a task by the Scheduler until a predefined date.
 For example, run the task every week till the end of February.